kopeseyitan/DSA-Documentation/README.md

 # DSA-Documentation
 This is where I started my portfolio while taking my Data Analysis Class with the Incubator

-I have learnt quite several things from Excel to SQL, and now to portfolio building
+I have learnt several things from Excel to SQL, and now to portfolio building

 ## Project Topic: E Commerce Sales Analysis

 ### Project Overview
 This Data Analysis project aims to generate insight into the sales performance of The e-commerce project over the past Year.
+By analysing the various parameters in the data received, we seek to gather enough insight to make reasonable decisions, which then enable us to tell compelling stories around our data from the insight gained, and to know the best performance from our data

 ### Data Sources
 The primary source of data used here